 Stephen joined Watsi on February 2nd, 2016.
 Five years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephen's most recent donation traveled 2,100 miles to support Lomnyak, a 5-year-old boy from Tanzania, to fund a spina bifida repair surgery.
+Stephen's most recent donation traveled 6,500 miles to support Panna, an 11-year-old student from Cambodia, to fund a myringoplasty procedure so he can communicate clearly.

 Stephen has funded healthcare for 37 patients in 8 countries.